TheIconfactory/Tapestry/Documentation/API.md

 ### processResults(results, complete)

-Sends any data that’s retrieved to the app for display.
+Sends any data that’s retrieved to the Tapestry app for display.

   * results: `Array` with `Post` or `Creator` objects.
   * complete: `Boolean` with a flag that indicates that result collection is complete and can be displayed in the app timeline (default is true).